By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Updated: 16 November, 2024

-Moreover, Malcolm X also depicts how African Americans are paying a heavy price for their race.
-The injustice reserved for slaves echoes in the language he employs to describe the situation in which the slaves had to live (Malcolm X, 1964).
-He argues that "Hell" is reserved for African Americans who faced prejudices.
-He is conscious of the history that has witnessed the arrival of slaves in America through the "Mayflower," but he also points out that it is very wrong to continue perpetuating racial stereotypes regarding Blacks because humanity knows no inequality.
-People should be seen and treated as equal and should not be judged based on their racial background.
-Malcolm X summarizes the negative stereotypes attached to black slaves as "uncivilized," "uncouth," and so on, using alliteration to emphasize how they have been wrongly judged.
-He addresses the issue of blackness with care so as not to reinforce stereotypes but to raise consciousness about equality.
+Moreover, Malcolm X also depicts the fact how African Americans are paying a heavy price for their race.
+The injustice reserved for slaves echoes in the language he employs to describe the situation in which the slaves had to live.
+He argues how “Hell” is reserved for African Americans who were faced with prejudices.
+He is conscious of the history which has witnessed the arrival of slaves in America through the “Mayflower” but he also points out the fact that it is very wrong to continue perpetuating racial stereotypes regarding the Blacks because humanity knows no inequality.
+People should be seen and treated as equal and should not be judged on basis of their racial background.
+Malcolm X summarizes the negative stereotypes attached to black slaves as “uncivilized”, “uncouth” and so on using alliteration to emphasize how they have been wrongly judged.
+He addresses the issue of blackness with care so as not reinforce stereotypes but to raise consciousness about equality.

 Browse our vast selection of original essay samples, each expertly formatted and styled